samehBF/iot-hands-on/README.md

-# XKE IoT Hands On
+# EPF: TP IoT

-This hands-on aims at setting up a mini IoT system in 2 hours, using Raspberry Pi and sensors available.
+This hands-on aims at setting up a mini IoT system in 3 hours, using Raspberry Pi and sensors available.

 ## Prerequisite